What is roleplay (RP), and how do people do it? In this step-by-step guide, I’ll walk you through the basics of roleplaying online.

 To start, you’ll want to place your cursor in the input line of the chat window and enter a forward slash before the emote.
 For example:

-To wave at someone:
+To wave or perform an action at someone:

 - select the other character (such as by clicking on them with the mouse)